Beef Date Tajine:

 I was always reticent about using beef cheeks for stews:

-- 4 pounds beef cheeks or beef shoulder or lamb, cut in 1 1/2 inch chunks (if you are using shanks, leave them whole, about 8)
+- 4 pounds beef cheeks or beef shoulder or lamb, thoroughly rinsed and cut in 1 1/2 inch chunks (if you are using shanks, leave them whole, about 8)

 - 8 cups water

 - 1/4 cup olive oil